kronikary/kronikary.github.io/README.md

 The project was made from scratch, all parts of the project were designed and made by me.

-## Programmable bionic hand
+## Workplace
 <div align="justify">
-All the magic happens in my workshop.
+All the magic happens in my workshops.

 <p align="center">
   <img src="wrk.jpeg" width="50%" height="50%"/>